Here’s the sweet stuff going on in the Twin Cities during the month of February.

 Starts Feb 16: Tropical Beach Party | Minnesota Zoo | Pretend you’re seaside in the huge indoor sandbox.

 2/17/19: Free Family Art Day | Rumriver Art Center, Anoka | 2 sessions: 12 & 2pm | Take a free, hour-long art class designed for kids ages 5+ with caregivers.
 Reservations are required and can be made by phone at 763.323.8830 or online here.

 6) STEM family events

 SteppingStone continues its tradition of offering a production in February to observe Black History Month.
-Roll of Thunder, based on the Newbery-winning novel, runs Feb 9-March 2 and is recommended for kids in 3rd grade & up.
-Pay-as-you’re-able show is presented Feb 11 only, 3pm.
+Mufaro’s Beautiful Daughters, based on a traditional African folktale, runs Feb 1-24 and is recommended for kids in 3rd grade & up.
+Pay-as-you’re-able show is presented Feb 3 only, 3pm.

 Plan ahead with a full schedule of Twin Cities family theater events on our Performing Arts Calendar.

 9) Open House: Chinese New Year | Harriet Alexander Nature Center, Roseville